1Krypt0/FEUP-AC-PROJ/docs/business_understanding.md

 ### Inventory of resources

-The only resource offered by the customer was a dataset with their customers data, ranging from 1993 to 1996.
-It was anonimized but it still includes key information about the customers, as well as their transactions and loan histories.
-We were free to choose which tools we ould use to explore this dataset.
+The only resource offered by the customer was a dataset with their customers' data, ranging from 1993 to 1996.
+It was anonymized but it still includes key information about the customers, as well as their transactions and loan histories.
+We were free to choose which tools we could use to explore this dataset.

 ### Requirements, assumptions and constraints

 #### Requirements

-The main requirement provided was the completion date, which was set to be on the 29th of October, 2022.
-Besides that, no other requirement was put forward beside the creation of a final report, in the form of a presentation, describing all of these tasks.
+The main requirement provided was the completion date, which was set to be on the 28th of November, 2022.
+Besides that, no other requirement was put forward besides the creation of a final report, in the form of a presentation, describing all of these tasks.

-#### TODO: Assumptions
+#### Assumptions

-- [ ] Clarify all assumptions (including implicit ones) and make them explicit (e.g., to address the business question, a minimum number of customers with age above 50 is necessary)
-- [ ] List assumptions on data quality (e.g., accuracy, availability)
-- [ ] List assumptions on external factors (e.g., economic issues, competitive products, technical advances)
-- [ ] Clarify assumptions that lead to any of the estimates (e.g., the price of a specific tool is assumed to be lower than $1,000)
-- [ ] List all assumptions regarding whether it is necessary to understand and describe or explain the model (e.g., how should the model and results be presented to senior management/sponsor)

-List the assumptions made by the project.
-These may be assumptions about the data, which can be verified during data mining, but may also include non-verifiable assumptions related to the project.
-It is particularly important to list the latter if they will affect the validity of the results.
+The following presents a few assumptions that will be made to make the development of a solution easier:

+- All clients of the bank are present in the dataset
+- All transactions of said clients are also present
+- There are no impossible balances in the dataset (all are positive)
+- Each client can have more than one account, and each account can have several people managing it
+- No more than one loan can be granted per account
+- Several credit cards can be issued to an account

+The first 3 assumptions are made without looking at the data, and they exist to ensure data validity when exploring the set.
+All others are true after looking at the set, and they allow us to draw a better picture of the model behind the data.

 #### Constraints